Ladybugs, the little round red color bug with black spots, oh, who cannot identify ladybug? We all have known it from childhood days!

 - Fern-leaf Yarrow or Achillea filipendulina

-- Make sure you buy the lady bugs that are native to your area.
+- Make sure you buy ladybugs that are native to your area.

 - Ask your garden shop owner to explain how he got the batch and from where.

-Now that you have purchased your bag of ladybugs to help your plants, you should definitely know how to keep it in your garden than making them migrate to your neighbors!
+Now that you have purchased your bag of ladybugs to help your plants, you should definitely know how to keep them in your garden and then make them migrate to your neighbors!

-Here are few steps which you can take for making them settle down in your garden.
+Here are a few steps which you can take for making them settle down in your garden.

 - Always release your lady beetles in the late evening, that’s the time when they rest and will have natural dew to drink.

-- Start only 100 lady bugs for 1000 SQ foot of garden.
+- Start only 100 ladybugs for 1000 SQ foot of the garden.
 They need to have abundant food to feed on.

 - Release lady beetles only there is food for them to feed on in your garden.
 There is no point in releasing ladybugs in a garden where there are no insects like aphids to feed on and obviously they migrate!